How to configure DNS Forwarding and a forwarder name server

 forward only;

 The first option requires the IP address of the caching-only name server that will receive DNS queries from this system.
-In simple words, this system will forward DNS queries to the caching-only name servers configured in this option.
+In other words, this system will forward DNS queries to the caching-only name server configured in this option.
+In our example, we will configure the caching-only DNS server on RHELServer2.
+RHELServer2's IP address is 192.168.29.101.
+Therefore, we will add this IP address to this option.

 A DNS forwarder forwards DNS queries to the configured caching-only name server.
 If DNS queries fail because of a server error or timeout, a forwarder starts working as the caching-only name server.
+It is the default behaviour of the DNS forwarder.
+The second option overrides this behaviour and configures the name server as a DNS forwarder-only server.

 Configure both options and save the file.